TheManOfficial/tms-ollama-ui/README.md

 Simple HTML UI for Ollama, with added functionality by The Man Studios!

+May be a bit broken, still working on porting and fixing things.

 ## Current changes
 * Removes annoying checksum verification, unnessassary chrome extension and extra files.
 * Lightly changes theming.